rajshah6/preppal/README.md

 </div>

-Click [here](https://dorahacks.io/buidl/21711) to see our submission to UofTHacks 12!: armaan add link to full video
+Click [here](https://dorahacks.io/buidl/21711) to see our submission to UofTHacks 12!

 ### Give PrepPal a try and take your interview preparation to the next level!